 After parting ways from a tea and pastry date this spring, Alana of Fix Feast Flair and I exchanged about a billion emoji texts dreaming about a future girl's trip to her home state of Hawaii.
 A short while later, a care package from Hawaii showed up on my doorstep!
 She went and bundled up some of her neighbor's jam, her Aunty's macadamia nuts, and other local goodies to make me feel like I went on a tropical vacay right along with her.
 She wins all the friend awards.

-When Aloha sent me a few bars of their coconut-y superfood dark chocolate to bake with, I knew it needed to join forces with Alana’s macadamias for a tropical twist to a traditional banana nut muffin.
-If you want to escape to Hawaii too, get yourself some dry roasted macadamia nuts and Aloha dark chocolate, and make these muffins pronto.
-(Then spend a full day eating all of Alana’s Hawaiian dishes…and probably these hapia ube cheesecakes too…swoooon)
+With Alana's macadamias, I wanted to put a tropical twist on a traditional banana nut muffin.
+If you want to escape to Hawaii too, get yourself some dry roasted macadamia nuts and make these muffins pronto.
+(Then spend a full day eating all of Alana's Hawaiian dishes...and probably these hapia ube cheesecakes too...swoooon)

-Aloha’s chocolate comes complete with inspiration printed right on the bars.
-“Bliss, Happy, Love” expresses exactly how we feel right now because…drumroll…we just learned that our little #cheesebaby-on-the-way is a girl!
+This chocolate's "Bliss, Happy, Love" message expresses exactly how we feel right now because...drumroll...we just learned that our little #cheesebaby-on-the-way is a girl!

 A few weeks ago, I was texting with my sister-in-law-to-be after one of our ultrasound appointments when she wrote, "Let me know when they tell you it's a girl. :) If it's a boy it will take me a month or two, but I will come around."
 (She was mostly joking about this - She'd love the baby no matter what, but we've had lots of conversations about how hard boy's names are!)